 Children with ASD learn, communicate, interact, and behave in different ways than neurotypical kids.
 While autistic children may get the same diagnosis of ASD, their abilities and disabilities vary significantly.
 Hence, the pattern of assets and deficits occurs along a spectrum.

+Autism is not a learning disorder.
 Some autistics may exhibit advanced conversational skills, while others display poor nonverbal learning.
-Unfortunately, there's a good number of children and teens with ASD that require significant support with their everyday tasks.
+Learning disabilities in autism-diagnosed children include difficulty understanding abstract concepts, reading comprehension activities and critical thinking.
+Unfortunately, there’s a good number of children and teens with ASD that require significant support with their everyday tasks.

 Some children with autism struggle with motor control, attention, and learning in all areas, and others have strengths that allow them to compensate in most areas.
 That means some autistics can live, learn and work with minimal support.
 There are even those that don’t need any academic assistance at all.